Delay Brexit? I'd rather be dead in a ditch, says PM Johnson

-WAKEFIELD, England (Reuters) - British Prime Minister Boris Johnson promised on Thursday he would never delay Britain’s exit from the European Union, due on Oct.
+WAKEFIELD, England, Sept 5 (Reuters) - British Prime Minister Boris Johnson promised on Thursday he would never delay Britain’s exit from the European Union, due on Oct.
 31, saying he would rather be “dead in a ditch” than do so.

 Asked if he could promise to the British public that he would not go to Brussels and ask for another delay to Brexit, Johnson said: “Yes I can.
 I’d rather be dead in a ditch.”